fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### 2018 Kairos Fellow

   Jelani is a 2018 Kairos Fellow.
-Most recently, they've been the Advocacy Coordinator for the Richmond Peace Education Center and a Member Leader organizing with Southerners On New Ground (SONG).
+Most recently, they've been the Advocacy Coordinator for the Richmond Peace Education Center and a Member Leader with Southerners On New Ground (SONG).

 ---